 loudspeakers, and the absence of it is already well known as a specific

-electrostatic loudspeakers.
-Vynil disks contain less transients and
+quality of electrostatic loudspeakers.
+Vynil disks by design contain

-therefore often are considered less agressive than digital.
-The
+transients and therefore often are considered less agressive than

 aggressiveness, however, often is not due to the CD itself but rather